Adopted February 2019

 If a child requires assistance with toileting (regularly or as a once off due to illness etc.), two members of should assist the child in this instance.
 See Intimate Care Policy.

-Staff will always ensure that any DVD shown or video footage shown through services such as RTE Player / Netflix or similar, to the children is age appropriate and is educational in content.
+Staff will always ensure that any DVD shown to the children is age appropriate and is educational in content.

 Children will only have access to websites deemed age-appropriate.
 All other sites are blocked using the NCTE filters.

-Photographs of children are only placed on the school website / other sites deemed appropriate by the school with parental permission.
+Photographs of children are only placed on the school website / other sites deemed appropriate by the school, and with parental permission to do so.

 Scoil Barra Naofa, Monkstown